Updated: May 19

 Let the stock cool to room temperature, store in a glass/ceramic container (rather than plastic) and cover.
 The stock can be kept in the fridge for up to 5 days.
 Alternatively, it can be frozen for up to 3 months.

-* The longer the cooking time will mean that the stock is more nutrient dense as more collagen and amino acids will be released from the bones.
+* The longer cooking time means that the stock is more nutrient dense as more collagen and amino acids are released from the bones.

 ** Tip - Make in a large batch and then freeze in small batches so that the stock can be used when necessary.
 Either drink as bone broth or add to soups, stews, quinoa etc. A wonderful staple food to have ready made in the freezer.